ksalicos/Advent2023/README.md

 # Advent2023
 Advent Of Code 2023

+I'm trying to approach this from a standpoint of what I would accept in a code review.
+I'm wavering on the idea of treating the input as a test case or as the only goal.
+I'd like to treat the problem text as the only requirements, but have strayed from that on occasion.
+A general assumption is that the input has already been checked for correctness, IRL I would have more error checking.

 Day 1: Rejecting regex in part one paid off for part 2.
 Going to avoid it in the future.

 Day 2: Going to assume inputs are correct, dangerous in the real world but safe here I think.
 Lots of .split here, could write a more elegant parser I think.